Lead Testing Lab Houston, TX — NIOSH 7303 ICP-MS & EPA 3050B

 Lead dust wipe analysis by NIOSH 9100 / EPA 40 CFR 745.
 Results reported in µg/ft² — compared to EPA updated clearance standards (floor: 10 µg/ft²; window sill: 100 µg/ft²).
 Used for post-abatement clearance testing, housekeeping assessment in industrial facilities, and pre-renovation lead dust surveys in occupied buildings.

 Airborne lead settles on work surfaces, floors, benches, and equipment — creating a secondary ingestion exposure route through hand-to-mouth contact.
 In industrial settings, surface lead dust accumulation can persist long after active lead-generating work has ceased.
-Workers eating, drinking, or touching their faces in areas with lead dust contamination receive significant lead doses entirely separate from what breathing-zone air monitoring captures.
+OSHA 1910.1025 includes housekeeping requirements — surfaces must be maintained as free of lead dust as practicable.

 - Pre-moistened, trace-metal-free wipe cloths — collect lead dust from defined surface area (100 cm² or 1 ft²)